 Cutoff values for the 3-hour GTT are as follows (Sullivan criteria):

-What Will Happen if I am Diagnosed with Gestational Diabetes?
+What if I Have Gestational Diabetes?